Pratik1968/Simple-Linear-Regression-Model/README.md

 # Simple-Linear-Regression-Model
-Simple machine learning model that is made with help of pytorch
+Simple machine learning model which is made with help of pytorch